Aurora James: The 15 Percent Pledge

 In 2020, in the wake of the murder of George Floyd and the wave of Black Lives Matter activism that followed, James launched an initiative called the 15 Percent Pledge, with an Instagram post on May 29 that Vogue writes "immediately went viral and resulted in an outpouring of interest."
 The 15 Percent Pledge Foundation was then created as a non-profit organization to urge major retailers to commit 15 percent of their shelf-space to Black-owned businesses.
 The foundation offers large corporations accountability and strategy suggestions as well as consulting services.
 The goal of the foundation is to advocate on behalf of Black-owned businesses and to build generational wealth in Black communities; according to its website, the initiative "was born from seeing multiple acts of social injustice and police brutality in the United States, with a lack of corporate accountability for the systemic issues at play."

 Time magazine writes that James wanted to "find a way that companies could make a tangible change", and "from there, the 15 Percent Pledge was born."
 Cam Wolf writes in GQ magazine that "James is careful to note that the 15 Percent Pledge is not the only solution", and that James said, "This is a really tough time for everyone, and people shopping is by no means going to ease the pain of the lives that we have lost ...
 There are also a lot of other things that we need people to be doing, like donating to bail funds."

+Memoir

+In May 2023, James' memoir Wildflower was released.
+According to a review in Kirkus Reviews, "Throughout the text, James is vulnerable and frank, cultivating a narrative voice that is both intimate and captivating; on the line level, her language is impressively lyrical."
+The review also called Wildflower, "A well-written, profoundly empathetic memoir from an entrepreneur with a very bright future."

+Bianca Betancourt writes in Harper's Bazaar, "James doesn't hold back.
+She movingly intertwines memories of her youth with deeply honest accounts of the life she leads today as a designer and entrepreneur."

+Cat Woods writes in Observer, "While reading Wildflower, it can sometimes be hard to see how James conjured up the resolve and determination to carry on in an industry notoriously defined by privilege, exploitation and savage competition."
+In Fashionista, Andrea Bossi writes, "Sure, a fashion lover can appreciate how James takes the reader through learning about the footwear trade, but the book speaks to a broader audience.
+Specifically, it appeals to anyone who has ever questioned their path and purpose, especially women and women of color."